aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-flattened-pdf/_index.md

 ---
-title: Convert Notebook to Flattened PDF in OneNote - Aspose.Note
+title: How to Flatten PDF from OneNote Notebook – Aspose.Note Tutorial
 linktitle: Convert Notebook to Flattened PDF in OneNote - Aspose.Note
 second_title: Aspose.Note Java API
-description: Convert notebooks to flattened PDFs effortlessly with Aspose.Note for Java.
-Enjoy seamless integration and customization options.
+description: Learn how to flatten PDF from a OneNote notebook using Aspose.Note for Java.
+This guide shows how to convert OneNote to PDF, customize export options, and use Aspose PDF save options.
 weight: 16
 url: /java/onenote-notebook-operations/convert-notebook-to-flattened-pdf/
+date: 2025-12-28
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert Notebook to Flattened PDF in OneNote - Aspose.Note
+# How to Flatten PDF from OneNote Notebook – Aspose.Note

 ## Introduction

-In this tutorial, we'll explore how to convert a notebook to a flattened PDF format using Aspose.Note for Java.
-Converting notebooks to PDFs is a common requirement for many applications, and Aspose.Note simplifies this process with its comprehensive set of features and easy-to-use API.
+If you need to **flatten PDF** files generated from OneNote notebooks, this tutorial will walk you through the exact steps using Aspose.Note for Java.
+Converting a OneNote notebook to a flattened PDF is a common requirement when you want a static, print‑ready document that preserves the original layout without interactive elements.
+We'll cover everything from setting up the environment to configuring the `NotebookPdfSaveOptions` so the resulting PDF is fully flattened.

+## Quick Answers
+- **What is “flatten PDF”?** It creates a PDF where all interactive elements (annotations, layers) are merged into a single static page.
+- **Which library handles the conversion?** Aspose.Note for Java, using its built‑in PDF save options.
+- **Do I need a license?** A free trial works for evaluation; a commercial license is required for production.
+- **Can I batch convert notebooks?** Yes – you can loop through multiple `.onetoc2` files with the same code.
+- **Is the output truly flattened?** Setting `flatten` to `true` guarantees a non‑interactive PDF.

 ## Prerequisites

-Before we begin, ensure you have the following:
+Before we dive into the code, make sure you have the following:

-1. Java Development Kit (JDK): Make sure you have JDK installed on your system.
+1. **Java Development Kit (JDK)** – any recent version (8 or higher) installed and configured.
-2. Aspose.Note for Java Library: Download and install the Aspose.Note for Java library from [here](https://releases.aspose.com/note/java/).
+2. **Aspose.Note for Java library** – download it from [here](https://releases.aspose.com/note/java/).
-3. Integrated Development Environment (IDE): Choose an IDE of your preference, such as IntelliJ IDEA or Eclipse.
+3. **An IDE** – IntelliJ IDEA, Eclipse, or any editor you prefer.
+4. **A OneNote notebook** (`.onetoc2` file) that you want to export.

 ## Import Packages

-Firstly, let's import the necessary packages in your Java project:
+First, import the classes required for notebook handling and PDF export.

 ```java
 import com.aspose.note.Notebook;